 In November 2010, the IASB issued, and subsequently revised in October 2011, IFRS 9 Financial Instruments (IFRS 9) as a first phase in its ongoing project to replace IAS 39.
 IFRS 9, which is to be applied retrospectively, is effective for annual periods beginning on or after January 1, 2013, with earlier application permitted.
-The IASB has proposed the effective date of IFRS 9 be changed to annual periods beginning on or after January 1, 2013, with earlier January 1, 2015.
+The IASB has proposed the effective date of IFRS 9 be changed to annual periods beginning on or after January 1, 2015.